"What are mere mortals that you should think about them, human beings that you should care for them?" Ps. 8:4

 It was an overwhelming time for those first disciples.
 They were still reeling from the horror of Jesus' death.
 They were still feeling the sting of their complicity in Jesus' suffering.
 After all, as a group they didn't speak up when Jesus was being judged.
 They vanished.
 Judas betrayed Jesus.
 Peter denied him.
 So in the midst of joy, the disciples had to come to terms with their spiritual deficits.

 Easter teaches us that nothing we do can stop God from loving us.
-Jesus conquered death, but not because we earned it.
-The lesson to permeate our souls is that God 's love is constant.
+Jesus conquered death, but not because we earned it or merit it from anything we do.
+The lesson to permeate our souls is "nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord" Romans 8:39..
 Our failures, faults or sins will not stop God from being God.
 It is God's nature to love unconditionally.
 It is God's nature to save.
-It is God's nature to use our faults.
+It is God's nature to use our faults, to transform them, bring good from them.
 It is God's nature to be forgiving.
-We may reject God -- but we will never stop God from acting as God's nature dictates.
+We may reject God -- but that won't never stop God from acting as God's nature dictates.

 The Easter Season invites us in to this miraculous celebration.
 We are just little specks in the ever-flowing stream of life, yet God is able to love each of us as if we were the only one.
 How can we comprehend the power and ability of such love?
 We can't.
 So we just gratefully, humbly received it - let it transform us and mold us into its agents of Holy Love on earth.